zhangxijing97/INFO6105DataScienceEngineeringMethodsandTools/README.md

 - 'Keras' is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, Theano, or CNTK.<br>
 - 'Sequential' from 'keras.models'.<br>

-The 'Sequential' class is a linear stack of layers.<br>
-linear stack of layers: The concept of a "linear stack of layers" refers to the architecture of a neural network where layers are added one after another in a single, sequential order.<br>
+The 'Sequential' class is a linear stack of layers.
+The concept of a "linear stack of layers" refers to the architecture of a neural network where layers are added one after another in a single, sequential order.<br>

 - 'Dense', 'Input' from 'keras.layers'.<br>